Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 Cons:

-Best for: Outdoor enthusiasts, hiking with a small dog, travel involving varied terrain.
+Best for: Outdoor enthusiasts and trail hikes involving varied terrain.

 6. ROVERLUND Airline-Compliant Pet Carrier (Best Design)